infected4098/infected4098/README.md

 HI.
 This is YONG JOON LEE. @infected4098.
 I'm a senior student majoring in statistics in Korea University, Seoul, South Korea.
-I am interested in Audio Super Resolution, Speech Recognition, and all the tasks related to audio.
+My research topic broadly lies in Audio Super Resolution, Speech Recognition, Audio Representation.
+I am especially interested in designing audio specific network that does not need Mel representation.